HarshitaKakadiya/Credit-Card-Financial-Dashboard/README.md

 DAX (Data Analysis Expressions) is employed for robust data processing.
 New columns and calculations are added to track metrics and trends on a weekly basis.
 This enables a comprehensive view of credit card performance, offering actionable insights into customer behavior.

 <h1 style="font-size:10px;">📊 Key Insights</h1>
-Total Revenue Generated: $55M.
+Total Revenue Generated: $55M.<br>
-Interest Earned: $8M.
+Interest Earned: $8M.<br>
-Total Transaction Amount: $46M.
+Total Transaction Amount: $46M.<br>
-Revenue by Gender: Male customers contributed $31M; female customers brought in $26M.
+Revenue by Gender: Male customers contributed $31M; female customers brought in $26M.<br>
-Income Group Insights: Males in low-income groups showed lower credit card usage, but usage significantly increased in higher-income groups.
+Income Group Insights: Males in low-income groups showed lower credit card usage, but usage significantly increased in higher-income groups.<br>
-Top Credit Cards: Blue and Silver cards accounted for 93% of all transactions.
+Top Credit Cards: Blue and Silver cards accounted for 93% of all transactions.<br>
-Top Performing States: Texas, New York, and California contributed 68% of the total revenue.
+Top Performing States: Texas, New York, and California contributed 68% of the total revenue.<br>
-Card Activation Rate: 57.47%.
+Card Activation Rate: 57.47%.<br>
 Delinquency Rate: 6.07%.

 <h1 style="font-size:10px;">📅 Weekly Metrics</h1>
-Several key metrics are tracked weekly to give a granular understanding of performance over time:
+Several key metrics are tracked weekly to give a granular understanding of performance over time:<br>
-Week-over-Week Revenue (WoW)
+Week-over-Week Revenue (WoW)<br>
-Customer Satisfaction Score
+Customer Satisfaction Score<br>
-Transaction Volume and Revenue Growth
+Transaction Volume and Revenue Growth<br>

 <h1 style="font-size:10px;">🎯 Conclusion</h1>
 This credit card transaction and customer analysis revealed important trends in customer behavior, allowing for more targeted strategies to boost revenue and improve customer retention.
 By utilizing these data-driven insights, businesses can make more informed decisions to meet customer needs effectively.